-Expand access to essential cancer products, such as doxorubicin In line with the company's sustainability 'focus area' of product accessibility and responsible pricing, Sun Pharma can use access strategies to increase the affordability and supply of essential cancer medicines in its portfolio.
+Expand access to essential cancer products, such as doxorubicin In line with the company's sustainability 'focus area' of product accessibility

+\Sun Pharma also reports the following segments: Global Specialty and Global Consumer Healthcare business. and responsible pricing, Sun Pharma can use access strategies to increase the affordability and supply of essential cancer medicines in its portfolio.
 For doxorubicin, indicated for the treatment of different types of cancer, including non-Hodgkin lymphoma, the company can use access strategies that include elements to address affordability issues for patients paying out of pocket.
 Sun Pharma can apply such strategies in Myanmar, the country with the highest out-of-pocket healthcare spending in South-East Asia, where the company has registered the product.

 Leverage manufacturing presence to address access-to-medicine gaps.
 Sun Pharma can leverage its large manufacturing network and expand operations in countries where access gaps are prevalent.
-Drawing upon its experience using its South African manufacturing site to supply essential HIV treatments to neighbouring countries, Sun Pharma can expand the reach of its medicines to further countries in Africa, particularly low-income countries, by leveraging its manufacturing capabilities in South Africa and Nigeria.
+Drawing upon its experience using its South African

+\\Refers to countries in which sales are conducted through suppliers, pooled procurement and/or the company sales offices.
+As Sun Pharma did not verify its company presence, this data was sourced from the public domain and previous submissions for the 2021 AMR Benchmark. manufacturing site to supply essential HIV treatments to neighbouring countries, Sun Pharma can expand the reach of its medicines to further countries in Africa, particularly low-income countries, by leveraging its manufacturing capabilities in South Africa and Nigeria.